-New on the blogTake a look at my latest posts
+New on the blogHave a look at my latest posts

 Living · Spring 2026

-There is this one moment each year when I draw the curtains aside and realise: now spring may come in.
+There’s that moment in the year when I draw the curtains aside and realise: now spring may come in.
 Delicate tulips move into the vases, heavy blankets give way to light linen, the candles turn a shade brighter.
 Come along – I’ll show you how Villa Bloom & Co. is transforming right now, room by room.

 The dining room · pink tulips, checked cushions and a touch of New England